-Food and Dairy Chemistry AG2203FD
+Food and Dairy Chemistry

+Year: II Total: 8 hours /week

-Year: II Semester: II
+Semester: II Lecture: 4 hours/week

-Total: 8 hours /week Lecture: 4 hour/week Practical: 4 hours/week Lab: 0 hours/week
+Practical: 4 hours/week

 Several dairy products are manufactured from food and milk.
 The quality and varieties of finished products rely on a qualitative and quantitative study of the composition of food and milk.
 The student's knowledge of the fundamental constituents of food and milk will be very useful for preparation, processing, and storage.
 Therefore, the course covers basic knowledge about the chemistry of food and milk and their role in the finished product.